Walking the Pembrokeshire Coast Path

 “David Bowie.”
 Gordon, a fellow member of the Four, whispered in a low Scottish voice that could be heard in his native Aberdeen.
 Well, at least that was one point we could all share.

-Freshwater East is best known for its long sandy beach I was to discover the following day as I emerged unscathed but not exactly clear headed from both the quiz and the hospitality of the locals at the Freshwater Inn.
-Driving along the coastline and into the shallow dip that leads to the village of Stackpole I wondered where all this spectacular beauty had been hiding the previous day.
+Freshwater East is best known for its long sandy beach I was to discover the following day as I emerged unscathed but not exactly clear headed from both the quiz and the hospitality of the locals at the Freshwater Inn, where my mother had discover aperol.
+Driving along the coastline and into the shallow dip that leads to the village of Stackpole, I wondered where all this spectacular beauty had been hiding the previous day.

 My destination was Stack Rocks, the final point along the Pembrokeshire Coast Path on the Celtic Sea before it heads north and follows the Irish Sea.
 There I was to walk back to Freshwater East, while my co-pilot and mother drove the car back to Freshwater East.
 Thus sparing me of the task of working out the coastal bus timetable.
 Or at least that was the plan.